lava/dockermail/README.md

    Rainloop is released under CC BY-NC-SA 3.0, so you are only allowed to use this container for non-commercial purposes.
 They do sell commercial licenses, if required.

- - **mailpile**: An early-alpha but promising webmail interface.
-It is currently not recommended to use this in production and it is not built by default, but you can play around with it if you like.
-By default, the web interface will bind to `localhost:33411`

- - **owncloud**: This provides CalDAV and CardDAV functionality, together with tons and tons of other stuff like cloud storage, collaborative editing, etc. It is automatically set up such that you can login using your mail address.
+ - **owncloud**: This provides CalDAV and CardDAV functionality, together with tons and tons of other stuff like cloud storage, collaborative editing, etc. You should be able to login using your mail address automatically.

    By default, this container will bind to `localhost:33200`.
    All user data is by default mapped `/srv/owncloud` on the host.
    As above, the default admin account has username `admin` and password `12345`, so make sure to change this before connecting the container to the internet.

-   It is also possible to install a webmail interface within owncloud.
-That said, restarting the container after configuration changes can be a bit rough and might requrie manual intervention, so if you want *just* webmail rainloop is probably preferrable.
+   It is also possible to install a webmail interface within owncloud, so in theory you don't need rainloop.
+   That said, restarting the container after configuration changes can be a bit rough and might require manual intervention so if you *just* want webmail, rainloop is probably preferrable.
    If you encounter problems, try deleting `/srv/owncloud/owncloud.db` and restarting the container.

+ - **mailpile**: An early-alpha but promising webmail interface.
+It is currently not built by default, but you can play around with it if you like.
+By default, the web interface will bind to `localhost:33411`

- - **mail-base**: This image is just a workaround to allow sharing of configuration files between multiple docker images.
+ - **mail-base**: This image is just an implementation detail.
+It is a workaround to allow sharing of configuration files between multiple docker images.